Material Passport Photovoltaics

 Efforts by the EU to promote a sustainable and resource-efficient economy include, for example:

-CRM Critical Raw Materials The EU's CRM strategy identifies materials that are of strategic importance to the solar industry, such as silicon, indium, and silver.
+Critical Raw Materials (CRM) The EU's CRM strategy identifies materials that are of strategic importance to the solar industry, such as silicon, indium, and silver.
 This strategy aims to reduce dependence on these raw materials by promoting recycling and sustainable sourcing practices.
 Additionally, the development of alternative materials is supported to ensure supply security for the photovoltaic industry.

 Material Passport - Our Service Offering